Skip to main content

 How to create API users and find authorization header

-Please refer to the following article in the Monsido Help Center for instructions on how to create Monsido API users:
+Please refer to the following article in the Optimize Help Center for instructions on how to create Optimize API users:

 Specifying which API to use